-In horses with peracute pleuropneumonia, laboratory findings reflect bacterial sepsis or toxemia, and include abnormalities such as leukopenia, neutropenia, left shift, hemoconcentration, and azotemia.
+In horses with peracute pleuropneumonia, laboratory findings reflect bacterial sepsis or toxemia and include abnormalities such as leukopenia, neutropenia, left shift, hemoconcentration, and azotemia.
 Horses with more stable disease have leukocytosis, mature neutrophilia, hyperfibrinogenemia, hyperglobulinemia (chronic antigenic stimulation), hypoalbuminemia (loss in pleural space), and anemia of chronic disease.

-Thoracic ultrasonography is ideal for investigation of pleural effusion and is indicated in horses with regions of poor to absent breath sound, thoracic pain, and/or dull thoracic percussion.
+Thoracic ultrasonography is ideal for investigation of pleural effusion and is indicated in horses with regions of poor to absent breath sounds, thoracic pain, and/or dull thoracic percussion.
 Transudative pleural fluid (neoplastic effusion) appears anechoic, whereas more cellular exudate appears echogenic.
 Gas echoes represent small air bubbles within pleural fluid, which may indicate an anaerobic pleural infection, a bronchopleural fistula, or iatrogenic introduction of air.
 Pulmonary atelectasis, consolidation, and abscessation can be identified if the lesions are located in peripheral lung fields.
 Ultrasonographic evidence of a large area of pulmonary consolidation, in conjunction with serosanguineous suppurative pleural effusion, is consistent with pulmonary infarction and necrotizing pneumonia.
-Adhesions of the visceral to parietal pleura can be visualized using thoracic ultrasonography; and these regions should be avoided during thoracocentesis.
+Adhesions of the visceral to parietal pleura can be visualized using thoracic ultrasonography, and these regions should be avoided during thoracocentesis.

 Ultrasonography should be performed before pleurocentesis to determine the best site for maximal drainage and to avoid cardiac or diaphragmatic puncture.
 Thoracocentesis is performed for diagnostic and therapeutic purposes in horses with pleuropneumonia.
 Pleural fluid should be drained relatively slowly to avoid hypotension.
 The hemithorax that appears to contain the most fluid is drained first.
 Bilateral thoracocentesis is usually necessary.
-The chest tube may be removed immediately after drainage of the thoracic cavity, or may be secured in place to allow continual drainage.
+The chest tube may be removed immediately after drainage of the thoracic cavity or may be secured in place to allow continual drainage.
 Thoracic radiography is indicated after pleurocentesis to evaluate pulmonary parenchymal lesions, mediastinal structures, and the presence/severity of pneumothorax.

-Complications associated with pleuro-pneumonia include thrombophlebitis, laminitis, bronchopleural fistula, pulmonary abscess, and cranial thoracic mass.
+Complications associated with pleuropneumonia include thrombophlebitis, laminitis, bronchopleural fistula, pulmonary abscess, and cranial thoracic mass.

-Last full review/revision March 2012 by Bonnie R. Rush, DVM, MS, DACVIM
+Last full review/revision January 2014 by Bonnie R. Rush, DVM, MS, DACVIM